vfg-95/the-sauce/README.md

 - The user wants the site to be phone friendly

 ### Target Audience
-- Younger people & students - but still suitable/accessable for any age
+- Younger people & students - but still suitable/accessable for any age if they are new to cooking
 - People who have not yet discovered their passion for food & cooking
 - People with a care for sustainability in their lives